Kxvin1/life-dashboard/docs/project-plan.md

 Authenticated requests are forwarded to the FastAPI Backend layer, hosted on Render.
 The FastAPI App running on Render handles routing.
 Incoming data is validated by Pydantic.
 Validated requests are processed by Data Services, which contain the core business logic for each module (Finance, Productivity, etc.).
-Data Services interact with the Neon PostgreSQL database via SQLAlchemy for all persistent data operations (CRUD for module data, user profile storage).
+Data Services interact with the Railway PostgreSQL database via SQLAlchemy for all persistent data operations (CRUD for module data, user profile storage).
 External Services include the OpenAI API (called by Data Services or Background Tasks for AI features like summarization) and potentially Other 3rd Party APIs in the future (e.g., for finance integration, calendar sync).
 Responses from External Services, and Database are processed by Data Services and sent back through the FastAPI App, Vercel Layer, and finally to the Client Layer to update the UI.